-The datasets generated and/or analysed during the current study are not publicly available due to the sensitive nature of the materials used in the present experiments and restrictions from our funder, but are available from the corresponding author on reasonable request.
+The datasets generated and/or analysed during the current study were produced using without any involvement from staff from Her Majesty’s Government and are available from the corresponding author on reasonable request.

 Adamo, S. H., Cain, M. S., & Mitroff, S. R. (2018).
 Satisfaction at last: Evidence for the ‘satisfaction’ account for multiple-target search errors.
 Proceedings Volume 10577, Medical Imaging 2018: Image Perception, Observer Performance, and Technology Assessment 105770A. https://doi.org/10.1117/12.2293692

 Ariga, A., & Kawahara, J. (2004).
 The perceptual and cognitive distractor-previewing effect.
 Journal of Vision, 4(10), 5–5. https://doi.org/10.1167/4.10.5.

 Arita, J. T., Carlisle, N. B., & Woodman, G. F. (2012).
 Templates for rejection: Configuring attention to ignore task-irrelevant features.
 Journal of Experimental Psychology: Human Perception and Performance, 38(3), 580–584. https://doi.org/10.1037/a0027885.

 Barrett, D. J. K., & Zobay, O. (2014).
 Attentional control via parallel target-templates in dual-target search.
 PLoS ONE. https://doi.org/10.1371/journal.pone.0086848.